takeshiyako2/munin-handlersocket_latency/README.md

 # munin-handlersocket_latency

 This is a munin plugin for HandlerSocket.
-This plugin checks read latency.
+This plugin checks read response time.